a14e/gogreement/README.md

 }

 // In production code:
-db := CreateTestDatabase()  // Error: testonly function used in non-test code
+db := CreateTestDatabase()  // [TONL02] function CreateTestDatabase is marked @testonly and can only be called in test files
 ```

 ### Verify interface implementations with `@implements`